 - 6 cloves garlic - minced

-- 2 tbsp fresh parsley - minced
+- 2 tablespoon fresh parsley - minced

-- 2 tbsp chicken broth
+- 2 tablespoon chicken broth

-- 1/2 cup parmesan cheese - shredded (optional)
+- ½ cup parmesan cheese - shredded (optional)

 - 1 lemon - sliced into wedges

-Prepare the chicken – Slice each chicken breast into small, bite-size chunks equal in size.
+- Prepare the chicken – Slice each chicken breast into small, bite-size chunks equal in size.
 Transfer to a large mixing bowl and mix with 1 tablespoon of olive oil, Italian seasoning, garlic seasoning, salt, and pepper.
 Set aside.